Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 ### Adding the functions to your repo

-To quickly help you add these functions back to your repo, we've created a css file with all the removed functions.
+To help you quickly add these functions back to your repo, we've created a css file with all the removed functions.

 [✨ Amazing mega file linked here ✨]

-### Replacing all function instances with values
+### Replacing function instances with values or tokens

+To help you replace function instances in your repo, we've provided the following list of functions and their value equivalents or new token values.

 #### `filter()`